pagekit/docs/configuration.md

 ],
 ```

 Create a file at that exact location `/themes/mytheme/views/admin/settings.razr` and add the markup for a form you want to display.
 When naming the form elements in a certain pattern, Pagekit will automatically handle the storing and update of parameters for you.
-The form is supposed to send an array of parameter values, therefore all input fields are called `param[OPTION]`  with `OPTION` being a name you want to give that option.
+The form is supposed to send an array of parameter values, therefore all input fields are called `config[OPTION]`  with `OPTION` being a name you want to give that option.

 Make sure the form will be submitted to `@url('@system/themes/savesettings', ['name' => 'mytheme'])` as a `POST` request just like in the following example.